hashicorp/vagrant/docs/getting-started/boxes.md

 can create a box, and packaging will be covered specifically in the [packaging](/docs/getting-started/packaging.html) section.

-## Getting the Rails Box
+## Getting the Getting Started Box

-We've already packaged a basic box which contains Apache2, Passenger, and MySQL.
+We've already packaged a basic box which contains Apache2, Passenger, and SQLite.
 While provisioning will be covered in the getting started guide, we didn't want to burden you with downloading all the cookbooks for all the servers, so we'll instead cover a more simple case, although the rails box was created completely with Vagrant provisioning.